 4. Queer people of color flag

 This flag rose to prominence during the Black Lives Matter movement, and beautifully intersects queer, brown and black identities of all different shades and marginalizations.
-We can never forget that we, as queer people, owe the small freedoms we enjoy to our black trans ancestors and queer people of color.
+We can never forget that we, as queer people, owe the small freedoms we enjoy and have learned how to attract love in our lives due to our black trans ancestors and queer people of color.

 Much like this collective fist in the flag, they rebelled, fought, loved, and went down in history giving us watershed moments of pride and revolutions.
 It’s a tragedy that they continue to fight for our and their own freedoms and justice, while we conveniently continue to marginalize them in every political, economic, and socio-cultural space.